f5alliances/f5_ansible_use_cases/03-waf-policy-manipulation/README.md

 This use case will configure the BIG-IP To modify an existing ASM Policy to Block IP's and URL's.

-**Note: This Use case can be used in an either/or or combined scenario, meaning you can Block URLs or IPs or Both**
+**Note: This Use case can be used in an either/or or combined scenario, meaning you can Block URLs or IPs or Both.
+This Playbook will also detect if Blocked URL or IP already exists and only add what is new.**

 ## Per workshop Setup